-With a few more weeks of warm weather still ahead, there’s no better time than now to head down to Galveston and check out one of the many beautiful beaches located just an hour away from downtown Houston.
+With summer upon us, there’s no better time than now to head down to Galveston and check out one of the many beautiful beaches located just an hour away from downtown Houston.
 Whether you’re looking for simple sand and surf, or a livelier atmosphere with restaurants nearby, there are many options to choose from to enjoy the Gulf of Mexico or Galveston Bay.

 Get ready to dig your toes in the sand at one of the following Galveston Island beaches.